-Higher management team should identify areas where fraud may occur, and the probability of their occurrence and reproduction.
-They should also carry out an impact assessment, such as an assessment of the precautionary measures taken to prevent fraud, as well as the systematic monitoring of all actions in the implementation of Programs, but also of the general activity of the Organization and third parties.
+Heads of Departments should identify areas where fraud may occur, and the probability of their occurrence and reproduction.
+They should also carry out an impact assessment, such as an assessment of the precautionary measures taken to prevent fraud, as well as the systematic monitoring of all actions in the implementation of programs, but also of the general activity of the Organization and third parties.

-In particular, precautionary measures should be taken, such as:
+Precautionary measures should be taken, such as: